djimenezsanchez/NMF-RI/README.md

 ### Use of NMF-RI on new data

+To use NMF-RI on new data (tissue or flow cytometry) we recommend to use the ´main.m´ code distributed and load new cytometry data to the existing folder hierarchy.

 ### Cite
 If you make use of this code in your own work, please cite our paper: